Mobile dating

 Mobile dating services, also known as cell dating, cellular dating, or cell phone dating, allow individuals to chat, flirt, meet, and possibly become romantically involved by means of text messaging, mobile chatting, and the mobile web.
+These services involve the use of smartphones or mobile devices and associated apps that can be downloaded to connect with romantic or sexual partners.

 These services allow their users to provide information about themselves in a short profile which is either stored in their phones as a dating ID or as a username on the mobile dating site.
 They can then search for other IDs online or by calling a certain phone number dictated by the service.
 The criteria include age, gender and sexual preference.
 Usually these sites are free to use but standard text messaging fees may still apply as well as a small fee the dating service charges per message.

 Mobile dating websites, in order to increase the opportunities for meeting, focus attention on users that share the same social network and proximity.
 Some companies even offer services such as homing devices to alert users when another user is within thirty feet of one another.
 Some systems involve bluetooth technology to connect users in locations such as bars and clubs.
 This is known as proximity dating.
 These systems are actually more popular in some countries in Europe and Asia than online dating.
 With the advent of GPS Phones and GSM localization, proximity dating is likely to rise sharply in popularity.

 According to The San Francisco Chronicle in 2005, "Mobile dating is the next big leap in online socializing."
 More than 3.6 million cell phone users logged into mobile dating sites in March 2007, with most users falling between the ages of 27-35.

 Some experts believe that the rise in mobile dating is due to the growing popularity of online dating.
 Others believe it is all about choice, as Joe Brennan Jr., vice president of Webdate says, "It's about giving people a choice.
 They don't have to date on their computer.
 They can date on their handset, it's all about letting people decide what path is best for them."
 A study published in 2015 showed that 7.8 million singles per month in the UK were searching for a partner online, which was a significant increase from 2011 (6.3 million).
 This increase is allegedly caused by Mobile Dating due to current social dating services like Tinder or Badoo, which allow people to quickly make new contacts on the go.

 The rise of mobile dating and in particular, dating app Tinder has changed the way people meet potential partners and date.
 Some believe that the proliferation of such apps has fueled modern dating behaviors.